DarrylNnon/docker-fun/README.md

 ![alt text](image-8.png)

-# Include a python falsk app that connects to Redis:
+# Include a python flask app that connects to Redis:

 📝 Explanation of Additions:
 1️⃣ Added app Service: